 Since PMI offers no tangible benefit to you as a homebuyer, you should try to avoid paying it if at all possible.
 The following strategies may help prevent you from shelling out money unnecessarily each month to cover PMI costs:

 - Save for a 20% down payment: Saving 20% of a home’s purchase price is difficult for many would-be homebuyers.
 However, by tucking away a portion of your monthly income and investing in a term account, or placing your money into one or more interest-generating savings accounts, you can watch your bottom line grow as you inch closer to reaching your financial goals.

-- Piggybacking: Another option for homebuyers who cannot avoid PMI by placing a sizeable down payment is to utilize a “piggyback mortgage,” a called a simultaneous loan.
+- Piggybacking: Another option for homebuyers who cannot avoid PMI by placing a sizeable down payment is to utilize a “piggyback mortgage,” also called a simultaneous loan.
 Through this method you take out another loan, in addition to your primary mortgage, to secure the funds you need for a 20% down payment and, thus, avoid PMI costs.
 Some financial institutions refer to these as 80-10-10 loans since you borrow 80% of the home’s value in your primary mortgage loan, then take a loan for 10% of the down payment while you supply the funds for the other 10%.

 Even if you are unable to avoid paying PMI altogether, you may be able to minimize the burden of paying PMI over the long haul.
 You can do this by making extra mortgage payments to decrease your loan-to-value ratio (a number that describes the size of a loan compared to the value of the property securing the loan, expressed as a percentage), refinancing your mortgage, or even seeking a new appraisal of your home to reassess its value.

 Quorum offers for you

 At these rates, you’ll be in your new home in no time.

 We offer low rates and full access to our expert mortgage consultants, so you have the support you need from start to finish.